tmussa1/pug-javascript/readme.md

 # Assignment #3 - ExpressJS, Routing and Templates

 **The command to start the program is "npm run start-dev".
-I have 3 products in the catalogue to start with and the user can hit http://localhost:8080/products/ to add more products.
+I have 3 products in the catalogue to start with displayed in the homepage and the user can click on "Add Products" from the menu or directly hit http://localhost:8080/products/ to add more products.
 The data gets persisted in an array of json objects for the duration of the session.**

 ![Homepage](https://github.com/HarvardDCENode/assignment-3-tmussa1/blob/master/homePage.PNG)